|Production Operations 1 - PO1|

 MR. PATRICK MORAN is a completion consultant from Houston, Texas.
 He has twenty-two years of well construction experience, having managed deepwater completion projects through design, planning and execution phases in the Gulf of Mexico, SE Asia, West Africa, and Australia.
 He is also proficient in the design and execution of sand face and intelligent completions.
 Patrick has designed and executed workovers and interventions in deepwater for both subsea and platform wells.
 Patrick earned Bachelor of Science and Master of Education degrees from Louisiana State University.

-DR. JOHN ROBERT (BOB) NICHOL is President of Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
-He has been an instructor with PetroSkills since 2011.
-Bob has also been a consultant to the Government of Alberta, Department of Energy and a sessional lecturer for several courses in Petroleum Engineering at the University of Alberta at Edmonton.
-He has over 35 years' experience in a broad range of Petroleum Engineering roles including field operations, reservoir engineering and engineering research.
-Bob received a BSc degree in Electrical Engineering and an MEng degree in Mineral Engineering both from the University of Alberta.
-In November 2017 he received his PhD in Petroleum Engineering from his alma mater.
+DR. BOB NICHOL is President of Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
+He has over 35 years' experience in a broad range of petroleum engineering roles including field operations, reservoir engineering, and engineering research.
+Bob received a BSc in Electrical Engineering, an MEng in Mineral Engineering, and a PhD in Petroleum Engineering, all from the University of Alberta.
+He is currently employed at the Alberta Government, Department of Energy in Edmonton.

 MR. WILLIAM K. OTT is an independent petroleum consultant and is the founder of Well Completion Technology, an international engineering consulting and petroleum industry training firm established in 1986.
 Before consulting and teaching, he was division engineer for Halliburton's Far East region based in Singapore and a research field coordinator for Halliburton in Oklahoma.
 He works regularly with and on wells requiring various well completions techniques, principally in East Asia.
 He has conducted technical petroleum industry courses worldwide and written numerous technical papers relating to well completion and workover operations.
 He is a registered professional engineer in Texas, and a 25-year member of SPE.
 He received a B.S. in Chemical Engineering from the University of Missouri.